wchuhao/wchuhao.github.io/README.md

 ![image](/img/clone.png)
 4. Open the command prompt by searching "Command Prompt" in your OS search function
 5. Create a new directory on your computer for your local repository
-6. Navigate to the new directory where you want to clone the repository to by running the following command replacing the placeholder path with your actual path
+6. Navigate to the new directory where you want to clone the repository to by running the following command
 ```
 cd path/to/your/directory
 ```